 Vocal cord paralysis is usually diagnosed following two examinations: a voice assessment carried out by a speech and language therapist (SLT) and a clinical examination by an ear, nose and throat (ENT) specialist doctor.
-You will also be asked about your child’s symptoms and their past medical history.
+Parents will also be asked about their child’s symptoms and their past medical history.

 There are two procedures that might be carried out to confirm or rule out the diagnosis.